 Upgrade to an efficient gas water heater

 Water heating is one of the largest energy expenses in your home.
-If your conventional gas water heater is more than 10 years old, it is likely nearing its useful life period.
-Consider installing a more efficient On-Demand type of water heater replacement unit.
+If your conventional gas water heater is 10 years old or older, it is likely nearing its useful life period.
+Consider installing a more efficient water heater replacement unit.

 What to look for: